ficht74/Formula2Text/README.md

 # Investigating Models for the Transcription of Mathematical Formulas in Images
-This GitHub repository contains the brand new Formula2Text dataset and the notebooks used in the experiments.

-Test 1
+Welcome to our GitHub repository dedicated to our paper "Investigating Models for the Transcription of Mathematical Formulas in Images".
+We are the first to publish a paper that analyzes AI models for the automatic transcription of mathematical formulas in images.
+It includes the new dataset "Formula2Text" and Jupyter notebooks that we used in our experiments.
+The link to our published article is https://www.mdpi.com/2658194.